dots-platform/dots-platform.github.io/_tabs/contribute.md

 3. Fill in the deployment's information.
 Details above the `---` and the description are required.
 For examples of what text and typography is supported, see these [template](https://chirpy.cotes.page/posts/text-and-typography/) [resources](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/_posts/2019-08-08-text-and-typography.md).
 Posts should be concise with an emphasis on links to where readers can learn more.
 4. Submit the PR with a description of the change to [github.com/dots-platform/dots-platform.github.io](https://github.com/dots-platform/dots-platform.github.io).
 To help us out, please [confirm locally](https://chirpy.cotes.page/posts/getting-started/#running-local-server) that your version renders.
 5. We will review the PR, suggest any changes, and hopefully merge your update!

-> **Note:** The MPC Deployment Dashboard only includes applications that have been deployed and reached a substantial number of users in practice.
-{: .prompt-warning }